-The Spanish Society for Medieval English Language and Literature (SELIM) encourages and promotes the study of the written records and literary works of medieval England dated between the 7th and the 15th century.
+The Spanish Society for Medieval English Language and Literature (SELIM) encourages and promotes the study of the written records and literary works of medieval England dated between the seventh and the fifteenth century.

 SELIM organises annual international conferences that gather linguists, literary critics, and medievalists in general, around specialised panel sessions and keynote lectures.
 The journal of the Society, SELIM (ISSN 1132-631X), is a recognised academic publication that is listed in international reference indexes.
-The Society also supports financially the participation of predoctoral researchers and, throughout the country, funds other academic events related to the society's interests.
+The Society also supports financially the participation of predoctoral researchers and, throughout the country, funds courses and academic events that fall within the area of the society's interests.

 The majority of SELIM members teach English Historical Linguistics, Medieval English Literature, or both.
 Their research in the Old English and the Middle English periods combines the philological tradition with state-of-the-art theoretical frameworks and methodological approaches, as we believe that only a delicate balance between tradition and renovation can bring perspectives and insights from related branches of the Humanities and ultimately shed light on this fascinating part of European history and culture.